 Nevertheless, earlier everything was different. «Lladró was the best ambassador of Spain», infanta Pilar de Borbón declared owing to the opening of the impressive Museum Lladró in New York, in the Fifth Avenue, to stone shot of the Metropolitan or of the Modern Art museum, in 1988.
 It was the golden age of the signature of decorative ceramics, since to the museum of the street 57 it continued a shop in Detour Drive (California), to another side of the American continent, and other emblematic points in places like Las Vegas, Tokyo, Singapore, London or Madrid. «It had me to be at the head of that squad throughout thirty five years and during this time there were created in our region more than 2.000 jobs and 500, abroad», he stands out.

 And what was Lladró? «Since it is we who are Lladró, what we think and how do we act».
-On having fulfilled its fifty anniversaries, José „with the flourishing empire in the United States, Europe and Asia„ makes sure that it was fulfilling four principles.
+On having fulfilled his fifty anniversaries, José „with the flourishing empire in the United States, Europe and Asia„ makes sure that it was fulfilling four principles.
 The first one, the human factor; the second one, the quality and the prestige; the third one, the continuity of the company and the quarter, the economic results».

 In 1995 José was isolated from the control of the company.
-Its brothers took the rudder of the industrial ship while they relegated José to the «agrarian second division».
+His brothers took the rudder of the industrial ship while they relegated José to the «agrarian second division».
 In spite of everything, Vicente managed to clean Juan out and imposed to the executive maxima in the different areas of the company and there happens entry to diverse members of the family of the second generation.
 In 2001 there took place the offense of the twin towers in New York, the bag collapsed and the set of the world economy resientió, like also Lladró, which initiated a clear inflection point on having lost market share and exports.
 In 2003 Vicente retired three brothers, who went out of the council of administration, although it kept on taking the reins of the society until 2007, when Juan took them again.
 The losses, by that time, were already large and the situation, untenable.

 For the way emblematic buildings sold in the exterior as the museum of New York or the shop of Detour Drive, as well as other places that they had in Beverly Hills.
-There counts José Lladró who then was still maintaining a big growth potential inside the emergent countries, although its implantation and its prestige has suffered seriously and the traditional markets, like the United Kingdom or the United States, they have lost bellows.
+There counts José Lladró who then was still maintaining a big growth potential inside the emergent countries, although his implantation and his prestige has suffered seriously and the traditional markets, like the United Kingdom or the United States, they have lost bellows.
 The staff also has come down almost to the half compared to that of the year 2000.
 A decade later, the company was at the edge of the suspension of payments and of being sold by an euro. «I know very closely what is that a company happens of having many million benefits one year to lose almost the same ones the following year», he remembers.

 The succession was not solved

 According to José Lladró, the second generation has grown in this climate of division and competition between brothers first and brothers and cousins, later.
-The experience as agents her were acquiring others, the executives who were in charge of investing in its name and opening new business.
+The experience as agents her were acquiring others, the executives who were in charge of investing in his name and opening new business.

-Last October 18, 2011, José sent a hard letter to its brother Juan: “I believe that there has come the moment to break the silence and to speak skylight before it is too much late, before it does not make sense already to say anything and we have left the sad consolation of complaining».
-In this so demanding tone towards its older brother, José reminds to him that «you have left that loses a number superior to the value of your participation in the company.
+Last October 18, 2011, José sent a hard letter to his brother Juan: “I believe that there has come the moment to break the silence and to speak skylight before it is too much late, before it does not make sense already to say anything and we have left the sad consolation of complaining».
+In this so demanding tone towards his older brother, José reminds to him that «you have left that loses a number superior to the value of your participation in the company.
 I do not know if with the law in the hand it can, but: do they have a moral right to do it?», it pierces Juan. «I believe that in this company pride remains very much.
 I propose to you to do blot and new account and that let’s study the way of beginning again the together three, with a participation of 33 % each one».
 And further on he emphasizes: “The success blinded us to each and everyone in major or less measurement and it would be necessary to return to this formula of humanized capitalism».

 The said writing, like so many people different previous, it did not obtain answer.
 At the beginning of June, 2013, in one few annual meetings the one that as law had opportunity to help, José asked for Juan’s resignation, although he knew that it had the legal route closed to change the situation, which would need reforms of the commercial law.
-Something that is not to its scope. «One of the things that more hurt me is to think that it could be making my older brother [Juan] a happy just person what turns out so bitter to me, that what for me is a misfortune is its happiness, even at the cost of being become poor to all.
+Something that is not to his scope. «One of the things that more hurt me is to think that it could be making my older brother [Juan] a happy just person what turns out so bitter to me, that what for me is a misfortune is his happiness, even at the cost of being become poor to all.
 That seems terrible and it is difficult to me to understand it enormously», points the author.

 The excuse of the crisis is ridiculous

 «The family is a fantastic germ for the business undertaking, but later he has to can go on to a background as the good parents do, so that the creature that it has generated has proper life.
-If the family does not separate on time „José Lladró stands out„, if its members cannot transform in a few objective and professional agents, the society, as it happens with so many children whom one loves egoístamente, it finishes asphyxiated».
+If the family does not separate on time „José Lladró stands out„, if his members cannot transform in a few objective and professional agents, the society, as it happens with so many children whom one loves egoístamente, it finishes asphyxiated».

-The excuse of the crisis sounds especially ridiculous when a company uses her as Lladró, «that to the beginning of the new stage was highly internationalized, was exporting more than 90 % of its production and had a mark much posicionada, in the same conditions as German, these societies who now go well», it specifies.: «About what crisis are we speaking in a case like this one?».
-In its opinion, the concentric wave that it shook to the economic world after 11-S, in case of Lladró, might justify like very much a descent of the business volume of 25 %. «Not at all that might not recover in four or five later years if it was possible to recover in four or Five later years, if there had been a good management, bearing in mind its strategic position», it supports.
+The excuse of the crisis sounds especially ridiculous when a company uses her as Lladró, «that to the beginning of the new stage was highly internationalized, was exporting more than 90 % of the production and had a mark much posicionada, in the same conditions as German, these societies who now go well», it specifies.: «About what crisis are we speaking in a case like this one?».
+In his opinion, the concentric wave that it shook to the economic world after 11-S, in case of Lladró, might justify like very much a descent of the business volume of 25 %. «Not at all that might not recover in four or five later years if it was possible to recover in four or Five later years, if there had been a good management, bearing in mind his strategic position», it supports.

 «Juan is doing awful management.
 That’s why I think that it fills the vacancy «legally, but not “according to the law”.
 It has a right to do it for law, but not from the point of seen morally».
 In the year 2012, after a decade of losses and changes in the headquarters, the society has obtained light benefits.
 The division of gift – porcelain (after a labor restructuring to turn to the whole production staff in fixed discontinuous), to the margin of otos business distributed between differently members of the familiar clan, it achieved a few sales of 69,3 million euros.